jstriaukas/midasmlpy/README.md

 ## About

-The *midasml* package implements *estimation* and *prediction* methods for high-dimensional mixed-frequency (MIDAS) time-series and panel data in regression models.
+The *midasmlpy* package implements *estimation* and *prediction* methods for high-dimensional mixed-frequency (MIDAS) time-series and panel data in regression models.
 The regularized MIDAS models are estimated using orthogonal (e.g. Legendre) polynomials and the sparse-group LASSO estimator.
-For more information on the *midasml* approach there are references in the footnotes [^1].
+For more information on the *midasmlpy* approach there are references in the footnotes [^1].

 The package is equipped with the fast implementation of the sparse-group LASSO estimator by means of proximal block coordinate descent.
 High-dimensional mixed frequency time-series data can also be easily manipulated with functions provided in the package.